 Translations are coordinated on GitHub in the VSeeFaceTranslations repository, but you can also send me contributions over Twitter or Discord DM.

 Some people have gotten VSeeFace to run on Linux through wine and it might be possible on Mac as well, but nobody tried, to my knowledge.
-However, reading webcams is not possible through wine.
-As a workaround, you can set the camera in VSeeFace to [Network tracking]
+However, reading webcams is not possible through wine versions before 6.
+Starting with wine 6, you can try just using it normally.

 and run the facetracker.py